We just reached 30,000 articles on this wiki! 🥳

 Be Cool, Be Wild and Be Groovy (Icecap Act 3) The percussion is louder and dryer in this version, the mixing is rougher, and the song's missing the second half.

 Mt.
 Red, a Symbol of Thrill (Red Mountain Act 1) The saxophone in the song sounds as if it's been run through a range compressor.
-Additionally, the guitar solo near the end sounds quite different and unpolished; interestingly, this version somehow made it onto the Vinyl release as well as Sonic Frontiers, which may have been a mistake on the production crew.
+Additionally, the guitar solo near the end sounds quite different and unpolished; interestingly, this version somehow made it onto the Vinyl release as well as Sonic Frontiers, which may have been a mistake by the production crew.

 Red Hot Skull (Red Mountain Act 2) The track plays longer.
 In fact, it nearly matches the length of its official soundtrack release!